shaoservicenow/travelrequest/docs/Exercise 3.md

 **Duration: 30 minutes**

-We will be creating an approval workflow now.
+Within this exercise, we will be creating an approval workflow.
 Let's describe what we will be designing in a sentence: *Whenever a new travel request is raised, we will route the request to the requestor's manager for approval.
 Once approved, we will mark the status of the request as complete*

 1. Navigate back to the **App Home** tab